-Fee includes race registration, optional camping at Greenwaters Park, swag, post-race brunch, on-course food, and all the other support you expect from a Go Beyond Racing race.
+Fee includes race registration, optional tent camping and parking at Greenwaters Park, race swag, post-race brunch on Tuesday, on-course real food, and all the other support you expect from a Go Beyond Racing race.

 Optional shirts and merchandise are available for purchase during registration and also at the race.